 Volume II, which is in its first edition, includes a chapter reviewing the fundamental principles of the subject and may thus be regarded as complete in itself.
-A wide range of industrial processes is dealt with, including subjects some of which might be considered inappropriate in a volume on electrochemistry, for example the construction and use of electric furnaces in both metallurgical and non-metallurgical industries (the treatment of which occupies nearly one-sixth of the book), photo-electric cells, gaseous conduction lamps, magnetic and electrostatic separators.
-The sections on electror-refining and electro-extraction of metals from aqueous and fused electrolytes and on electrolytic processes in industrial chemistry are, on the whole, well done.
-The same cannot be said of the two chapters on electroplating which are umbalanced and out of date.
-The chapters on corrosion and electro-analysis suffer from undue compression.
-The author has attempted a difficult task but he has produced a readable and well-illustrated book.-A. W. HOTHERSALL.
+A wide range of industrial processes is dealt with, including subjects some of which might be considered inappropriate in a volume on electrochemistry, for example the construction and use of electric furnaces in both metallurgical and non-metallurgical industries (the treatment of which occupies nearly one-sixth of the book), photo-electric cells, gascous conduction lamps, magnetic and electrostatic separators.
+The sections on electro-refining and electro-extraction of metals from aqueous and fused electrolytes and on electrolytic processes in industrial chemistry are, on the whole, well done.
+The same cannot be said of the two chapters on electro-analysis suffer from undue compression.
+The author has attempted a difficult task but he has produced a readable and well-Illustrated book.-A. W. HOTHERSAL.

 A Short Manual of Systematic Qualitative Analysis by Means of Modern Drop Reactions.
 By C. J. van Nieuwenburg and (Miss) G. Dulfer.
 Second Edition.
 Med.
 8vo.
 Pp. 96.
 1935.
-Amsterdam: D. B. Centen's Uitg.
+Amsterdam : D. B. Centen's Uitg.
 Maatschappij (N.V.).
 (Fl.
 3.75.)

-The aim of this work is to provide the student with a modified systematic course of qualitative analysis for the principal and some of the less common metals and for the common acid radicals with details of modern drop tests for identification or confirmation purposes.
+The alm of this work is to provide the student with a modified systematic course of qualitative analysis for the principal and some of the less common metals and for the common acid radicals with details of modern drop tests for identification or confirmation purposes.
 The book contains six chapters dealing, respectively, with tests for the common cations, tests for the common anions, tests for some of the rarer elements, dry and other preliminary tests, a systematic course of qualitative analysis, and recommended procedures for some reactions.
 A short bibliography and a list of necessary reagents are included.